Prince David of Kakheti: Later years and death

 In 1633, Teimuraz was overthrown by the seasoned Muslim Georgian prince Rostom Khan, who had come to conquer Kartli and Kakheti at the head of a Persian army.
 David was able, for the time being, to retain his hold of Mukhrani, and endeavored to meet Rostom for negotiations at Surami, but he suspected treachery and quickly withdrew to his estate.
 Rostom's attempts to win him over went in vain and David rallied to his father's cause as Teimuraz, having resumed his reign in Kakheti in 1638, marched with the Kakhetian army to dislodge Rostom from Kartli in 1648.
 Having taken command of his father's troops, David was attacked and defeated by Rostom's Persian auxiliaries at Magharo.
 David himself was killed in battle at the hand of the Kazakh officer Jamal Khan.
 David's severed head was delivered to Rostom.
 Teimuraz lost the crown of Kakheti at once.
 Through Rostom's magnanimity, he was able to retire to his in-laws in the western Georgian kingdom of Imereti and also have his last son, David, buried at the cathedral of St. George of Alaverdi.
 Mukhrani was restored to a member of its earlier princely family, Vakhtang II.

 Family

-David married, in 1628, Princess Elene (died December 1695), former wife of Duke David of Aragvi and daughter of Prince Levan Diasamidze, who was a brother of the catholicos Eudemus I. After David's death, Elene followed her father-in-law in his Muscovite exile, bringing the son Nikoloz with her in 1653.
+David married, in 1628, Princess Elene (died December 1695), former wife of David, Duke of Aragvi and daughter of Prince Levan Diasamidze, who was a brother of the catholicos Eudemus I. After David's death, Elene followed her father-in-law in his Muscovite exile, bringing the son Nikoloz with her in 1653.
 She died in Georgia and was buried at the Alaverdi cathedral in Kakheti.
 The couple had four sons and two daughters: